fkomoffice/DSGVO-compliant-fonts-in-Mobirise/DSGVO compliant Google Fonts in Mobirise.md

 Mobirise (a not perfect, but practical and cheap web builder) offers a feature to use local fonts.
 You have to import them into a project, and when publishing, the fonts are uploaded to your web root via FTP along with the generated HTML files.
 The problem with this is that you can't use font families this way, only individual cuts. which is purposefully inconvenient for a layous phase.

-**In addition, the font files are converted to TTF Truetype fonts during upload.
-Thus the amount of fonts (to be loaded by webroot) grows considerably.
-Very fast TTF fonts are created, which have 500K.
-For comparison: a WOF2 webfont of the same style has just 40K, less than a tenth of the amount of data.
+**In addition, the font files are uploaded as TTF Truetype fonts.
+Thus the amount of data (fonts loaded from webroot) grows considerably.
+Often with TTF fonts, which have about 500K.
+For comparison: a WOFF2 webfont of the same style has just 40K, less than a tenth of the amount of data.

-> So the desire must be a) to use Google Fonts, b) to have no restriction in layouting in Mobirise, c) to use WOF2 webfonts on the webspace and d) to be DSGVO compliant while doing so.
+> So the desire must be a) to use Google Fonts, b) to have no restriction in layouting in Mobirise, c) to use WOFF2 webfonts on the webspace and d) to be DSGVO compliant while doing so.

 ****************************************************
 ### Layout always with Google Font linking